rickrhone/TTSTechTalentSelectTheHartford/README.md

     - In the Command Line/Terminal navigate to the folder containing the downloaded jar file
     - Enter the following command to run the game: **java -jar VegasDiceGame.jar**

-### PRJ2 - Front End Project - Recreate wordpress.com homepage
+### PRJ2 - Front End Project - recreate wordpress.com homepage

 - **Objective:** Given the wordpress.com example site and what you've learned with HTML/CSS/JS and Bootstrap, mimic the example site you choose as closely as possible in the time alloted.